rmbolger/Posh-ACME/docs/Plugins/Dreamhost.md

 You will use the previously generated API key with the `DreamhostApiKeySecure` SecureString parameter.

+!!! warning
-*NOTE: The `DreamhostApiKey` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `DreamhostApiKey` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{